Updated: July 2020

 English: Bowhead whale, Greenland right whale or Arctic whale

-Up to ~200 years (George et al. 1999)
+Bowhead whales live up to ~200 years (George et al. 1999).

 The bowhead whale belongs to the family Balaenidae and genus Balaena.

 Colouration is predominately black with the chin and lower jaw being white.
 A row of pigmented spots is located on each side of the lower jaw.
 In some (older) whales a light grey or whitish band around the peduncle in front of the fluke is seen.
 The amount of white on the fluke and tail increases with age.
-Older individuals can be whiter on the head and can be heavily scarred (Reeves and Leatherwood 1985).
-The blubber layer of the bowhead whale is thick ranging from 5.5 cm on the chin to 28 cm on the trunk (Haldiman and Tarpley 1993).
+Older individuals can be whiter on the head and can be heavily scarred (Reeves & Leatherwood 1985).
+The blubber layer of the bowhead whale is thick, ranging from 5.5 cm on the chin to 28 cm on the trunk (Haldiman & Tarpley 1993).

 Watch drone video of bowhead whales

-The large head of the bowhead whale, that comprises approximately one-third of its total body length, functions as an enormous feeding device.
+The large head of the bowhead whale, which comprises approximately one-third of its total body length, functions as an enormous feeding device.
 The impressive mouth gap is more than 4 m2.
 The mouth forms a gigantic filtering apparatus with baleen plates up to 4 m long (Simon et al. 2009).

-When foraging, bowhead whales moves at very slow speeds, less than 1 m/s.
+When foraging, bowhead whales move at very slow speeds, less than 1 m/s.
 Each foraging dive can amount to ~2000 tons of filtered water and prey.
 Bowheads are not deep divers.
-Simon et al. (2006) showed a maximum foraging dive depth of 127 m, and a mean dive time of 11–20 min per dive.
+Simon et al. (2006) showed a maximum foraging dive depth of 127 m and a mean dive time of 11–20 min per dive.
 The bowhead whale diet consists mainly of zooplankton, especially Calanus copepods and amphipods as well as other small crustaceans.

 Sounds and Communication

-Stafford et al. (2012) found bowhead whales in Fram Strait (between Greenland and Svalbard) to call or sing continuous from November 2008 through April 2009.
+Stafford et al. (2012) found bowhead whales in Fram Strait (between Greenland and Svalbard) to call or sing continuously from November 2008 through April 2009.
 More than 60 unique songs were recorded.
 Also, Johnson et al. (2014) found great variability in songs for bowhead whales from the Bering-Chukchi-Beaufort stock and that songs were shared among individuals.

 Social and sexual behaviour

-The bowhead whale has many structural similarities to the right whales.
-Two obvious characteristics distinguish them from each other; the bowhead whales higher arch of the upper jaw and the absence of bonnet callosities (bumps of hardened skin on the top of the rostrum) (Haldiman & Tarpley 1993).
+The bowhead whale has many structural similarities to right whales.
+Two obvious characteristics distinguish them from each other; the bowhead whale’s higher arch of the upper jaw and the absence of bonnet callosities (bumps of hardened skin on the top of the rostrum) (Haldiman & Tarpley 1993).

-The estimated body length at sexual maturity for female bowhead whales is around 13 m (George et al., 2004, Heide-Jørgensen et al. 2012a) at an age of ~25 years (Rosa et al. 2013).
+The estimated body length at sexual maturity for female bowhead whales is around 13 m (George et al. 2004, Heide-Jørgensen et al. 2012a) at an age of ~25 years (Rosa et al. 2013).
 Male bowhead whales reach sexual maturity at body lengths of >12.7m (O’Hara et al. 2002) and probably at around the same age as the females (Rosa et al. 2013).